-i.
-This is a combined Resettlement and Indigenous Peoples Plan (RIPP) prepared for the transmission components for the proposed Project, "South Asia Subregional Economic Cooperation (SASEC) Power System Expansion Project (SPEP)"..
-The RIPP is in draft form because some of project components such as grid substations, location for tower footing etc are not yet finalized.
-The route survey is also preliminary at the moment.
-Therefore, RIPP is based on feasibility assessment and preliminary engineering design which will be updated and finalized during the detailed design and final check survey prior to construction activities.
-Nepal Electricity Authority (NEA) will be the executing and implementing agency for the transmission components and will be responsible for updating, finalizing and implementing the RIPP.
+This is a combined Resettlement and Indigenous Peoples Plan (RIPP) prepared for i. the distribution components for the proposed Project, "South Asia Subregional Economic Cooperation (SASEC) Power System Expansion Project (SPEP)".
+The RIPP is in draft form because some of project components are not vet finalized.
+The route survey is not done and exact route for distribution lines is not known at the moment and will be finalized post the approval of the loan..
+Therefore, RIPP is based on preliminary assumptions.
+Locations for distribution substations (33/11 kV) have been identified at the moment which will be finalized during the detailed design.
+Therefore, this RIPP will be updated and finalized during the detailed design and final check survey prior to commencement of construction.
+Nepal Electricity Authority (NEA) will be the executing and implementing agency for the distribution components and will be responsible for updating, finalizing and implementing the RIPP.
 This is prepared in accordance with ADB's Safeguard Policy Statement, 2009 (SPS, 2009) and Government Nepal's laws and regulations related to land acquisition.
-Based on ADB's SPS 2009, the Project is categorized as "A" for involuntary resettlement and "B" for indigenous peoples.
+Based on ADB's SPS 2009, the Project as whole is categorized as "A" for involuntary resettlement and "B" for indigenous peoples.
+However, as a stand alone component, the distribution of component is categorized as "B" for both involuntary resettlement and indigenous peoples.